ambo-n/Toy-Robot-Simulator/README.md

 ## Logic

 - Table Class (table.js): Manages the grid size and validates whether a position is within bounds.
 The default size is 5x5, but this can be modified when instantiating the table.
+Since grid-based coordinates in programming are zero-indexed, the valid range for both X and Y coordinates in a 5x5 grid is 0 to 4 (inclusive).

 - Robot Class (robot.js): Handles the robot's position, direction, and movement logic.
 It ensures that any move remains within the valid grid boundaries.